 It's almost impossible not to realize that at the heart of the Hells Angels' open controversy over its intellectual property is a fair amount of irony.
 While the club's in-house attorney was busy filing trademark infringement lawsuits against Disney and Alexander McQueen, at least some of its members were actively making headlines for "causing death and destruction in California over the years.
 Past 10 years ”, for example, or for landing on the wrong side of charges of“ racketeering and conspiracy to commit racketeering - in particular, fraud, extortion and trafficking in stolen motorcycles ”.

 The HAMC, very conscious of its image, has an explanation: those who act are “bad apples”.
-More than that, because each chapter is set up as an independent and managed entity, the Hells Angels subsidiary holding the intellectual property is - au
+More than that, because each chapter is set place as an independent and managed entity, the Hells Angels subsidiary holding the intellectual property is - at

 The HAMC, very conscious of its image, has an explanation: those who act are “bad apples”.
 More than that, because each Chapter is created as an independent and managed entity, the corporate arm of the Hells Angels, which owns the intellectual property, is - at least on paper - completely separate.